INTRODUCTION

 b) Pilate’s second judgment: “Pilate saith unto them, Take you him, and crucify him: for I find no fault in him,” John 19:6b.

-c) The Jews answered him, "we have a law...he ought to die because he made himself the Son of God," John 19:7-8; John 5:18; John 10:30-33.
+c) The Jews answered him, "We have a law...he ought to die because he made himself the Son of God," John 19:7-8; John 5:18; John 10:30-33.

 d) Pilate's fear: "When Pilate, therefore, heard that saying, he was the more afraid: And went again into the judgment hall, and saith unto Jesus: Whence art thou?
 But Jesus gave him no answer," John 19:9

 c.
 Pilate’s appeal unto Jesus: “Then saith Pilate unto him, Speakest thou not unto me?
 Knowest thou not that I have the power to crucify thee, and have the power to release thee?
 Jesus answered, Thou hast no power at all against me, except it was given thee from above: therefore he that delivered me unto thee hath the greater sin,” John 19:10-11.
-Pilate final judgment of Jesus, John 19:12-15.
+Pilate's final judgment of Jesus, John 19:12-15.

 d.
-Pilate’s final sentence: “Then he delivered Jesus therefore unto them to be crucified.
+Pilate’s final sentence: “Then he delivered Jesus unto them to be crucified.
 And they took Jesus: and led him away.
 And he bearing his cross went forth into a place called the place of a skull, which is called in the Hebrew Golgotha: Where they crucified him and two other with him, on either side one, and Jesus in the midst,” John 19:16-18.

 a.
 Man with palsy.
-Matthew wrote: “And he entered into a ship, and passed over, and came into his city.
-And, behold, they brought a man sick of the palsy, lying on a bed: and Jesus seeing their faith said unto the sick of the palsy; Son, be of good cheer; thy sins are forgiven thee.
+Matthew wrote: “And he entered a ship, passed over, and came into his city.
+And, behold, they brought a man sick of the palsy, lying on a bed: and Jesus, seeing their faith, said unto the sick of the palsy; Son, be of good cheer; thy sins are forgiven thee.
 And, behold, certain of the scribes said within them (their hearts): This man blasphemeth.
-For which is easier, to say, Thy sins are forgiven thee; or to say, Arise, and walk?
+Which is easier, to say, Thy sins are forgiven thee; or to say, Arise, and walk?
 But that ye may know that the Son of man hath power on earth to forgive sins, (then saith he to the sick of the palsy,) Arise, take up thy bed, and go unto thine house.
 And he arose and departed to his house.
 But when the multitudes saw it, they marveled; and glorified God: which had given such power unto men,” Matthew 9:1-8; Mark 2:1-12; Luke 5:17-26.
 I will summarize Jesus’ forgiveness in the text--

 1) Jesus said unto the man: “Thy sins are forgiven thee,” Matthew 9:2.